 In addition to invested capital requirements and related issues discussed above, company performance depends on economic conditions that evolve over time, including business cycles and changes in overall demand patterns in an economy.
-To illustrate how performance has changed over time, Figure 2 below presents the EVA spread for a handful of industries from 2001 through 2017.
+To illustrate how performance has changed over time, Figure 2 presents the EVA spread for a handful of industries from 2001 through 2019.
 Unsurprisingly, some industries have experienced steady increase in EVA over time, and others have experienced fluctuations.

-It is interesting that the EVA spread for the healthcare support services industry (which includes pharmacy benefit managers, drug wholesalers, and insurers, among others) has been among the highest since 2013, when the data for that industry begin.
-The EVA spread for the aerospace and defense industry has shown a steady increases from early 2000s to the present-increasing from 4% in 2001 to 30% in 2017.
-The semiconductor equipment industry's EVA spread was over 20% in 2017 but has varied substantially since 2001.
-The economic performance of the biopharmaceutical industry has been within the range of other industries over the time period for which we have data.
+It is interesting that the EVA spread for the healthcare support services industry (which includes pharmacy benefit managers, drug wholesalers and insurers, among others) has been among the highest since 2013, when the data for that industry began to be reported.
+The EVA spread for the information services industry remained in a rather narrow band from 2001 through 2012, but has since grown substantially, being among the industries with the highest EVA spread in recent years.
+The aerospace and defense sector has shown a steady increase from early 2000s to the present - increasing from 4% in 2001 to about 27% in 2019.
+The semiconductor equipment industry's EVA spread was about 14% in 2019 but has varied considerably since 2001.
+The economic performance of the biopharmaceutical industry has been within the range of other industries over the time period for which we have data, but has drifted toward the bottom of that range in recent years.

-Figure 2 also shows that the EVA spread for the oil services and equipment industry was negative in 2011 and has fluctuated between a low of -3.9% in 2016 and a high of 10.6 % in 2013.
+Figure 2 also shows that the EVA spread for the oil services and equipment industry was negative in 2011 and has fluctuated between a low of negative 3.9% in 2016 and a high of 10.6 % in 2013.
 This relative lower levels of EVA spread is also a reflection of relatively high invested capital requirements.
-The EVA spread for the property and casualty insurance industry was relatively low at 2.5% in the most recent period.
-The EVA spread was -9.4% in 2001 and reached a high of 6.3% in 2014 (data were not available between 2004 and 2010).
-The lower levels of EVA spread for this industry is attributable to a relatively high level of invested capital required to operate the property and casualty insurance business.
+The EVA spread for the property and casualty insurance industry was relatively low at 5.7% in the most recent period.
+The EVA spread for this sector was negative 9.4% in 2001 and reached a high of 6.3% in 2014 (data were not available between 2004 and 2010).
+The lower levels of EVA spread for this industry are attributable to a relatively high level of invested capital required to operate the property and casualty insurance business.

 As discussed above, while accounting for the cost of capital, EVA spread does not fully account for the treatment of intangible (unmeasured) capital that results from R&D investment.
-Measuring this intangible capital is difficult at an industry level, but given that the biopharmaceutical industry is one of the most R&D intensive industries, this measure still most likely overstates the financial performance of that, and other R&D intensive sectors.
-Moreover, the trend for economic profitability in this industry is downward, something that is a concern for an industry that is responsible for bringing to market products that enable progress against important diseases.
+Measuring this intangible capital is difficult at an industry level, but given that the biopharmaceutical industry is one of the most R&D intensive industries, EVA spread still most likely overstates the financial performance of biopharmaceuticals and other R&D intensive sectors.
+Moreover, the trend for economic profitability in this industry is downward, something that is a concern for an industry that is responsible for bringing to market products that enable progress against important diseases.9

-For a more complete discussion of the potential impact of declining economic returns in drug discovery, see E.R.
-Berndt, D. Nass, M. Kleinrock and M. Aitken, "Decline in Economic Returns from New Drugs Raises Questions About Sustaining Innovations," Health Affairs 34, No. 2 (2015): 245-252.
+9 For a more complete discussion of the potential impact of declining economic returns in drug discovery, see E.R.
+Berndt, D. Nass, M. Kleinrock and M. Aitken, "Decline in Economic Returns From New Drugs Raises Questions About Sustaining Innovations, Health Affairs 34, No.2 (2015): 245-252.

 Source: Damodaran Online.
-Data for each year updated in January of the following year (i.e., 2017 data as of January 2018).
+Data for each year updated in January of the following year (i.e., 2019 data as of January 2020).